santansarah/kotlin-multiplatform-full-stack-web/README.md

 information from Nordic's [Bluetooth Numbers Database](https://github.com/NordicSemiconductor/bluetooth-numbers-database).

 Nordic's database might be updated from time to time, and I wanted a way to easily update my SQLite data without having to manually recreate my database every time.
-To accomplish that, I created a Kotlin/JS/React/Ktor Multiplatform app that does the following when you click `Start Sync`:
+To accomplish this, I created a Kotlin/JS/React/Ktor Multiplatform app that does the following when you click `Start Sync`:

 1. From the frontend, it calls a Ktor API path to `/descriptors`, using Ktor Http Client for JS.
 2. From the API, it goes out to GitHub and reads the Raw JSON, using Ktor Http Client CIO.
+Here's an example of `descriptor_uuids.json` with added rows: [descriptor_uuids.json](https://github.com/santansarah/bluetooth-numbers-database/blob/ktor-testing/v1/descriptor_uuids.json)
 3. Next, the API converts the Raw JSON to an object.
 4. Using Exposed, the API then reads the existing data from the SQLite database, and creates a list of all **new** Descriptors.